Accessibels/accessibels.github.io/_posts/2024-07-30-hey-you-youre-finally-awake.markdown

 date:   2024-07-30 22:16:42 +0100
 categories: first about accessibels
 tags: first about accessibels
+summary: "The first Accessibels blog ever!
+How exciting!"

+images:
-imgURL: /assets/2024-07-30-hey-you-youre-finally-awake/Ralof%20Opening%20Scene.jpeg
+    -url: /assets/2024-07-30-hey-you-youre-finally-awake/Ralof%20Opening%20Scene.jpeg
-imgALT: "The opening scene from Skyrim.
+    -alt: The opening scene from Skyrim.
 A Nord Prisoner named Ralof sits in a wagon talking to the player.
-They are being transported through a misty foresr.
+They are being transported through a misty forest.
 Ralof says "Hey, you.
-You're finally awake."
+You're finally awake.
-summary: "The first Accessibels blog ever!
-How exciting!"
+    -title: Ralof from Skyrim finally awake

 ---